Configure a Gateway Load Balancer in AWS for Inline V Series Solution

 Advanced details |

 Enter the User data as text in the following format and deploy the instance.
-The GigaVUE V Series Nodes uses this user data to generate config files (/etc/gigamon-cloud.conf and /etc/vseries-inline.conf) and register with GigaVUE-FM using Third Party Orchestration.
+The GigaVUE V Series Nodes uses this user data to generate config file (/etc/gigamon-cloud.conf) used to register with GigaVUE-FM using Third Party Orchestration.
 Note: Token must be configured in the User Management page.
-Refer to Configure Tokens for Third Party Orchestration for more detailed information.
+Refer to Configure Tokens for more detailed information.
 Copy

 |